databendlabs/databend/README.md

 ## License

-Current Databend code is released under a combination of two licenses, the [Apache 2.0](https://github.com/datafuselabs/databend/blob/main/licenses/apache.md) and the [Databend Community License (DCL)](https://github.com/datafuselabs/databend/blob/main/licenses/dcl.md).
+Current Databend code is released under a combination of two licenses, the [Apache 2.0](https://github.com/datafuselabs/databend/blob/main/licenses/apache.md) and we adopt [Elastic V2 License](https://github.com/datafuselabs/databend/blob/main/licenses/elastic_v2.md) for our enterprise features under `ee` directory

 When contributing to a Databend feature, you can find the relevant license in the comments at the top of each file.